How Hard Is Academic IELTS? Expert Insight & Tips | Belekar Sir’s Academy

 Listening

-Advice: diversify your listening sources — podcasts, TED Talks, news — and simulate timed tests.
+Advice: Diversify listening sources (podcasts, TED Talks, news) and simulate timed tests.

 Reading

-Advice: master skimming/scanning, sharpen vocabulary via academic texts, and practice with real Academic modules .
+Advice: Master skimming/scanning, sharpen vocabulary via academic texts, practice with real Academic modules.

 Writing

-Advice: outline before writing, build essays with clear thesis and paragraphs, and seek teacher reviews to refine structure and argumentation .
+Advice: Outline before writing, build essays with clear thesis/paragraphs, seek teacher reviews.

 Speaking